Kubernetes

 How to install and remove Kubernetes operators

-Once you have an operator – either because you created it yourself or you obtained it from a repository like OperatorHub – you can install it by simply applying its custom resource definition using a command like:
+Once you have an operator – either because you created it yourself or you obtained it from a repository like OperatorHub – you can install it by applying its custom resource definition, which creates the Kubernetes objects and related kubernetes resources it defines, using the following command:

 To remove an operator, you can delete its custom resource definition using a command such as: